Quebec copper industry

 -

-value in the procurement of goods and services annually
+in the procurement of goods and services annually

 -

-of goods and services expenditures and investments in Quebec
+of goods and services expenditures in Quebec

 -